 Adolescence is a time of rapid growth in height and weight and of physical changes throughout the body.
-Most of these changes occur near the time of puberty, which in the United States and Canada usually begins for girls between the ages of 9 and 11, and for most boys between the ages of 9½ and 13.
+Most of these changes happen near the time of puberty.
+In the United States and Canada, puberty usually starts between the ages of 9 and 13.

 Growth in body parts may occur out of sync with each other.
 For example, the nose, arms, and legs may grow faster than the rest of the body.
 Other physical development during puberty usually includes:

-- Bone growth, which increases your child's height.
+- Bone growth.
+This increases your child's height.

 - Weight gain.
-A teen's weight almost doubles during adolescence.
+A child's weight almost doubles during adolescence.